Beyond boundaries: Gary Lorden's groundbreaking contributions to sequential analysis: Sequential Hypothesis Testing

 Let $a_{ji}= \log A_{ji}$.
 Introducing the Markov accepting times for the hypotheses~$\Hyp_i$ as

 the test in \eqref{MSPRT1} can also be written in the following form:

-Thus, in the MSPRT, each component SPRT is extended until, for some $i\in \Nc$, all $N$ SPRTs involving $\Hyp_i$ accept~$\Hyp_i$.
+Thus, in the MSPRT, each component SPRT is extended until, for some $i\in \cN$, all $N-1$ SPRTs involving $\Hyp_i$ accept~$\Hyp_i$.

-The MSPRT is not strictly optimal for $N>1$.
-However, the MSPRT is a good approximation to the optimal multihypothesis test.
-Under certain conditions and with some choice of the threshold matrix~$\mathbf{A}$, it minimizes the expected sample sizes~$\Eb_i [T]$ for all $i=0,1,\dots, N$ to within a vanishing $o(1)$ term for small error probabilities; see \eqref{TOasymptOpt}.
+The MSPRT is not strictly optimal for $N>2$ but it is a good approximation to the optimal multihypothesis test.
+Under certain conditions and with some choice of the threshold matrix~$\mathbf{A}$, it minimizes the expected sample sizes~$\Eb_i [T]$ for all $i=1,\dots, N$ to within a vanishing $o(1)$ term for small error probabilities; see \eqref{TOasymptOpt}.

 Consider first the first-order asymptotic criterion: Find a multihypothesis test $\delta_*(\alphab)=(d_*(\alphab),T_*(\alphab))$ such that